Serka-M/mmlong2/msc/mmlong2-db.md

 Since there are multiple ways of setting up databases, code examples on how to download the relevant databases are presented below.
 <br/>

-The downloaded databases can be used with mmlong2 by using the database settings of the wrapper script (e.g. `mmlong2 --database_gtdb /path/to/gtdb/database`) or by modifying the `mmlong2-proc-config.yaml` file to have the databases used by default.
+The downloaded databases can be provided to mmlong2 by using the database settings of the wrapper script (e.g. `mmlong2 --database_gtdb /path/to/gtdb/database`) or by modifying the `mmlong2-proc-config.yaml` file to use the databases by default.
 <br/>

 #### MiDAS (Microbial Database for Activated Sludge) for 16S rRNA taxonomy